 I think my mum had been ironing and was upstairs getting hangers when the bulletin interrupted programming on radio station CFRB.
 By the time she was back in the room, music had resumed and she briefly didn’t believe me when I mentioned the news flash.

-She became angry, thinking I must have been conjured a spectacularly large little-boy lie.
+She became angry, thinking I must have conjured a spectacularly large little-boy lie.
 Then she was very apologetic.

 I remember staring at a multicoloured push-button panel on the stove, trying to imagine the chaos in Dallas.